AbdullahIqbal26904/Parallel-Distributed-Computing-GroupProject/README.md

 - `G`: Goal position
 - `b`: Open space

 To create a custom maze, edit the `maze.txt` file or create a new one with the same format.
+You can also use the `generate_maze()` function in `core/maze_utils.py` to programmatically generate random mazes of any size.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is open source and available under the MIT License.